 This report sets out a summary of the Council's Treasury Management activity for the 2022/23 financial year.
+It was referred by the Overview & Scrutiny Committee on 5 July 2023 to Council recommending the contents of the report.

 RECOMMENDATIONS